secretstartups/handbook/support/license-and-renewals/workflows/troubleshoot_purchases_on_gitlab.html.md

    - Click on any to see details of the error message

 #### Searching with the user's ID in `gitlabcom-clientside` Sentry project
-If you have the `ID` of the user, find the errror message for the user in Sentry's `gitlabcom-clientside` project:
+If you have the `ID` of the user, find the error message for the user in Sentry's `gitlabcom-clientside` project:
    - Go to [gitlabcom-clientside Sentry project](https://sentry.gitlab.net/gitlab/gitlabcom-clientside/issues/)
    - Use `user:"id:userID"` (replace `userID` with the actual ID from GitLab)
    - Look for an error with `buy_minutes` or `buy_storage` that looks like `Error?(/assets/webpack/commons-pages.subscriptions.buy_minutes-pages.subscriptions.buy_storage.49207fe4.chunk.js)`